Mridul2021/Log-ingestor-backend/README.md

 ## About

 Complete Mern Stack Application for managing and accessing log files.
 The logs files, can ingested (in the log ingestor) over HTTP, on port 3000.
 I have used thundercliend(can also use postman) to send the post request on port 3000.
-The injected log files can be seen on the frontend part of the application. host url- https://logiingestor.onrender.com/
+The injected log files can be seen on the frontend part of the application. <br />
+host url- https://logiingestor.onrender.com/

 Sample log data format:<br />